-The module concludes with a discussion of phase equilibrium and phase changes.
-The electricity and magnetism section begins with the development of mathematical background needed for the course, including vector calculus.
+The following components are covered: Quantum Mechanics, Special Relativity and Electromagnetism.
+Students are required to complete practical work in set experiments associated with concepts in the 2nd year Physics Major curriculum.
+The quantum mechanics and special relativity components are basic introductions to the subjects.
+The electromagnetism section begins with the development of mathematical background needed for the course, including vector calculus.
 Electrostatics is then developed, including specialised techniques to treat Laplace's equation.
 After developing electrostatics in matter, magnetostatics is studied.
 The course concludes by developing Maxwell's equations.